unfoldtoolbox/UnfoldMakie.jl/docs/src/index.md

 ## About

-UnfoldMakie aims to allow users to generate different types of visualizations.
+UnfoldMakie aims to allow users to create different types of visualizations.
-These include line plots, butterfly plots, designmatrices, parallel coordinates plots, ERP images and topo plots.
+These include line plots, butterfly plots, design matrices, parallel coordinate plots, ERP images, and topo plots.
-Building on the [Unfold](https://github.com/unfoldtoolbox/unfold.jl/) and [Makie](https://makie.juliaplots.org/stable/) Modules, it also grants users customizability through an input configuration on the plots.
+Building on the [Unfold](https://github.com/unfoldtoolbox/unfold.jl/) and [Makie](https://makie.juliaplots.org/stable/) Modules, it also allows users to customize the plots through an input configuration.

-As is apparent considering the types of possible visualizations, these config options try to enable users to create plots, that are helpful in the subject area of computational EEG.
+As can be seen from the types of visualizations possible, these configuration options try to enable the user to create plots that are helpful in the field of computational EEG.
-One such example is the possibility of using a topo plot as a legend for a line plot by allowing for multiple visualizations within one figure.
+One such example is the ability to use a topo plot as a legend for a line plot by allowing multiple visualizations within a figure.

 ![Coordinated Multiple Views](./images/every_plot.png)

 ## Structure

-For easy readability, the documentation is divided into sections users can inspect depending on their query.
+For ease of reading, the documentation is divided into sections that users can view based on their questions.

-The `Tutorials: Setup` section contains all information to get started including [installation](@ref install_instruct) and how to aquire necessary [data](@ref test_data) for testing if the user has none.
+The `Tutorials: Setup` section contains all the information needed to get started, including [installation](@ref install_instruct).

-The `Tutorials: Visualizations` section summarizes all possible visualizations and how users can generate them.
+The `Tutorials: Visualizations` section summarizes all possible visualizations and how users can create them.
-It also details their unique configuration options.
+It also describes their unique configuration options.

 These visualizations are:
 - [Designmatrices](@ref dm_vis)